kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 let percent = (translation / pan.view!.bounds.height) + interruptedPercent
 ```

-You're adding the interrupted percent on here, because if the dismissal was already 50% through when the user touches the screen, that needs to be reflected in the position of the view.
+You’re adding the interrupted percent on here, because if the dismissal was already 50% through when the user touches the screen, that needs to be reflected in the position of the view.

 Inside the same method, replace the `.began` case in the switch statement with the following code: